Hell's Kitchen, Manhattan: Parks and recreation

 Hell's Kitchen's side streets are mostly lined with trees.
 The neighborhood does not have many parks or recreational areas, though smaller plots have been converted into green spaces.

 One such park is DeWitt Clinton Park on Eleventh Avenue between 52nd and 54th Streets.
 It is across the West Side Highway from Clinton Cove Park.
 Another is Hell's Kitchen Park, built in the 1970s on a former parking lot on 10th Avenue between 47th and 48th Streets.

 A newer park in Hell's Kitchen is the Hudson Park and Boulevard, which is part of the Hudson Yards Redevelopment Project.

 The 100 by 150 foot Clinton Community Garden is located on West 48th Street between Ninth and Tenth Avenues, and consists of 108 plots.
 Previously a haven for illegal activity, in 1978 the West 48th Street Block Association joined with the Green Guerillas to secure a lease for the site to renovate it for community use.
-When the city put it up for auction in 1981, residents formed the Committee to Save Clinton Community Garden, through both appeals to Mayor Ed Koch and unsuccessful efforts to purchase the site.
+When the city put it up for auction in 1981, residents formed the Committee to Save Clinton Community Garden, through appeals to Mayor Ed Koch and unsuccessful efforts to purchase the site.

 In 1984, one month before the auction, the garden was transferred to the city's Parks Department, making it the first community garden to become parkland.
-It is open from dawn to dusk, and over 2,000 residents have keys to the park, which is used by an average of 500–600 people, including over 100 children, during the warm months.
-Recreational programs provide for events that include an annual Summer Solstice event, art shows, chamber music picnics, gardening seminars, and dance recitals.
-Residents have also held weddings in the park, and photographers have used it for photo shoots.
+It is open from dawn to dusk.
+Over 2,000 residents have keys to the park, which is used by an average of 500–600 people, including over 100 children, during the warm months.
+Recreational events include an annual Summer Solstice event, art shows, chamber music picnics, gardening seminars, and dance recitals.
+Residents have held weddings in the park, and photographers have used it for photo shoots.